haohuhh/haohuhh.github.io/_personal/cities.md

 "Leaking - 2020"

 Shot at Madrid, Spain.
-It's the second apartment I rented in Madrid and the first time of my life to see anything like this.
+It's the second apartment I rented in Madrid and the first time of my life seeing anything like this.
 Worth it.

 <br/><img src='/images/Laguna.jpg'>